WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 ## Abstract

-As the standards around verifiable credentials are starting to take form, different flavors of ‘verifiable credentials-like` data structures need to make necessary changes to leverage on the rulesets outlined and constantly reviewed by a knowledgeable community like RWOT and W3C.
-The purpose of this paper is to identify all of the changes needed for Blockcerts to comply with the [Verifiable Credentials](https://w3c.github.io/vc-data-model/) (VC's) & [Decentralized Identifiers](https://w3c.github.io/did-core/) (DID's) standards, and the additional benefits by using a blockchain in combination with Verifiable Credentials.
-This paper is to act as an explainer in which a formal spec can be created.
+As the standards around verifiable credentials are starting to take form, different flavors of "verifiable credentials-like" data structures need to make necessary changes to leverage on the rulesets outlined and constantly reviewed by knowledgeable communities such as the W3C.
+The purpose of this paper is to identify all of the changes needed for Blockcerts to comply with the [Verifiable Credentials](https://w3c.github.io/vc-data-model/) (VC's) & [Decentralized Identifiers](https://w3c.github.io/did-core/) (DID's) standards, and expanding upon the additional benefits of using a blockchain in combination with Verifiable Credentials.
+This paper is to act as an explainer in which a formal specification can be created.

 Throughout this paper, there can be multiple implementation options for several properties.
 The intention is that we can engage the Blockcerts / Verifiable Credential communities and see what fits best.

 ## Verifiable Credential Schema

-Verifiable Credentials are a data schema that is defined and published as a Proposed Recommendation to W3C.
-It seeks to represent the same information that a physical credential represents that are also tamper-evident and more trustworthy while also addressing future considerations in our societies that are becoming increasingly digitalized.
-Some of these concerns include but are not limited to privacy-preserving goals.
+Verifiable Credentials are a data model that is defined and published as a W3C Recommendation.
+It seeks to represent the same information as a physical credential while also tamper-evident and more trustworthy.
+Verifiable Credentials address future considerations in our societies that are becoming increasingly digitalized, some of which include but are not limited to privacy-preserving goals.

 An example of a minimally viable Verifiable Credential can be seen below: